robertbrodrecht/launchpad/README.md

   * CSS and JS may be part of the second theme.
   * Probably need to use locate_template instead of include.
 * Add help description to meta fields, post types, taxonomies to provide built-in documentation.
+* Review concepts from Roots.
+Some core WP functions seem to do similar things without all the hard work.
+* Get paginate function more in line with twentyfourteen's.

 To Do For 2.0
 =============
+* Ad Designer.
+  * Create ads as post type.
+  * Design ads in the browser.
+Fonts in theme and positioning.
+  * Developer-approved CSS / JS handles how they work.
+  * Skate Integrated (Once Skate is 2.0)
 * Flexible content modules (Assuming this isn't on the fast track to WordPress Core).
   * Build your own modules, all in code.
   * Image rotator / carousel.